double-eks/smart-surfaces-gistools/README.md

 # ArcGIS Pro Toolboxes for Smart Surfaces Group, CMU SoA

-This is a package of ArcGIS Pro geoprocessing (python) toolboxes developed by Sean X. from _Carnegie Mellon University_
+This is a package of ArcGIS Pro geoprocessing toolboxes developed by Sean X. from _Carnegie Mellon University_

 ## Table of content